jsedgwick/mcp-agent/docs/inspector/milestones/1-bootstrap/README.md

 Bootstrap milestone establishes the foundational structure for mcp-agent-inspector with zero external dependencies.
 After completion, developers can import and mount the inspector, though functionality will be minimal.

+**Important Architectural Context**: The mcp-agent codebase currently has direct OpenTelemetry integration throughout.
+This milestone introduces a new hook-based instrumentation system that will eventually replace the direct OTel calls.
+During the transition, both systems will coexist.
+All new instrumentation MUST use the hook-based pattern.

 ## Success Criteria

 - Instrumentation hook bus implemented in mcp-agent core